 - freshly ground black pepper to taste

-Melt the butter in a large skillet over medium-low heat.
-Add the shrimp to the skillet along with the fresh spinach (or cooked and squeezed frozen spinach) and green onions.
+- Melt the butter in a large skillet over medium-low heat.
+Add the shrimp to the skillet along with the fresh or frozen thawed and squeezed spinach and green onions.
 Cook until shrimp is pink, stirring constantly.
 Add the minced garlic and cook for about 2 minutes longer.

 *To thaw frozen shrimp quickly, put them in a colander and run cold water over them until thawed.
 Cook as directed.
 If you are using frozen cooked shrimp, thaw them and add them just before the dish is done.
 Heat through and serve with pasta and Parmesan.